pingcap/docs-cn/sql-statements/sql-statement-create-binding.md

 ## MySQL compatibility

-This statement is a TiDB extension.
+This statement is a TiDB extension to MySQL syntax.

 ## See also